kaleidos-ventures/taiga-resources/content/30min-setup.md

 `TAIGA_SITES_SCHEME`, `TAIGA_SITES_DOMAIN` should have the url where this is served: https[://]taiga.mycompany.com

+###### Session Settings:

+You can add `SESSION_COOKIE_SECURE` and `CSRF_COOKIE_SECURE` to x-environment and change its value.
+By default is "True", so some browsers only accept https connections.
+More info about this environment variables [here](https://docs.djangoproject.com/en/3.1/ref/settings/#csrf-cookie-secure).

 ###### Registration Settings:

 `PUBLIC_REGISTER_ENABLED` to allow a public register when you configure this variable to "True".
 By default is "False".